dhillje/dhillje/README.md

 Web Developer
 ----------------------

 I've been learning to code for the past three years.
 I started out with HTML/CSS and utilized these skills to improve my family's website.
-Recently, I have taken more interest into coding as a profession and have learned the basics of JavaScript, Bootstrap, and WordPress.
+I had taken more interest into coding as a profession and have learned the basics of HTML/CSS, JavaScript, Bootstrap, and WordPress.
 I am currently learning React and hope to continue my journey from there.

 * 🌍  I'm based in Colorado
 * 🖥️  See my portfolio at [My Portfolio](http://https://www.webnetic.dev/)